alistratov/bit-permutation/docs/classes/bit_inversion.md

 ## BitInversion
-The `BitInversion` class provides functionality to invert bits using the XOR (exclusive or) operation.
-It is straightforward, containing only a single bitmask—referred to as the inversion pattern—that determines which bits should be inverted.
+The `BitInversion` class inverts bits using the XOR (exclusive or) operation.
+It is straightforward, containing a single bitmask—referred to as the inversion pattern—that specifies which bits to invert.

-The length of the inversion pattern is defined by the position of its highest set bit.
-When the inversion is applied, only the bits within the pattern's length are affected, while bits higher than this length remain unchanged.
-This approach ensures that the inversion works correctly for both positive and negative numbers.
+The length of the inversion pattern is determined by the position of its highest set bit.
+When the inversion is applied, only the bits within this length are affected; bits beyond this length remain unchanged.
+This approach ensures correct behavior for both positive and negative numbers.

 ### Constructors
 #### \_\_init__
 ```python
 __init__(self, pattern: int = 0)
 ```
 Initializes the `BitInversion` object with a specified inversion pattern.

-- `pattern` (int): the bitmask used to determine which bits should be inverted.
-Operand must be in range [0, 2<sup>1023</sup> – 1].
+- `pattern` (int): bitmask used to determine which bits are inverted.
+The value must be in range [0, 2<sup>1023</sup> – 1].

 #### generate_random
 ```python
 BitInversion.generate_random(length: int, zero_probability: float = 0.5)
 ```

-Generates a random inversion pattern with a specified length in bits and probability of zero bits.
+Generates a random inversion pattern with a specified length in bits and a given probability for zero bits.

 ### Properties
 #### len
-Returns the length of the inversion pattern in bits.
-The same as the `int.bit_length()`.
+Returns the length of the inversion pattern in bits, equivalent to `int.bit_length()`.

 For performance reasons, the maximum allowable length is 1023.